Nilu1002/eterna-task/README.md

 To test the mock order execution engine (as described in `Backend Task 2_ Order Execution Engine.txt`), you can use the provided WebSocket test script.
 This script simulates order submission and listens for real-time status updates via WebSocket.

+You can also navigate to https://eterna-task.onrender.com/ and test it out there.

 ### Running Locally

 ```bash